ashwath-ramesh/microchat.ai/README.md

     All server-side history is discarded when the session ends.
 * **No Logs:** The proxy server keeps no logs of your conversations.

-**⚠️ A Note on Upstream Providers:**
+**A Note on LLM Providers:**

-While `microchat.ai` is designed to be private, your questions are ultimately sent to an LLM provider (like OpenAI, Gemini, etc.).
+While `microchat.ai` is designed to be private, your questions are ultimately sent to an LLM provider (like Anthropic, OpenAI, Gemini, etc.).
 These providers have their own data policies and may log your conversations.

 Never send passwords, API keys, or any other sensitive information.